How to Leave a Gift To Charity

 This is the person who will ensure your final wishes are carried out.
 Alternatively, if you don’t have a suitable nominee, you can select a State Trustee and their fees are paid from the money you leave behind.

 We recommend writing a Will with a solicitor to ensure it is a recognised legal document.

 Sign in front of two witnesses who are over 18 years old and not beneficiaries.
 Make sure each page has your complete signature.
 Everyone should then use the same pen to sign and date the last page.

 |Make sure your executors have a copy of your Will and keep a copy somewhere safe and secure.
 If you are including a charitable gift, you may want to let your loved ones know so your wishes are carried out.

 Including a charity in your Will

-Your gift, whether large of small, a percentage of your Estate or a specific sum of money or other assets, will be gratefully received by your chosen charity.
+Your gift can be a percentage of your Estate or a specific sum of money or other assets.

 If you have any questions about leaving a charitable gift in your Will, please contact your chosen charity to discuss it with them in detail.